-Barrie Cost of Living: Barrie, ON Living Expenses & Information Guide
+Barrie Cost of Living: Barrie Living Expenses & Information Guide

 Table of Contents

 Housing prices in Barrie may be higher than most of the country, but they're still lower than many major Canadian cities.
 For example, living in Barrie is estimated to be 27% cheaper than Vancouver.
 Barrie's massive neighbour, the city of Toronto, can be about 40% more expensive.
 Context is essential when deciding whether or not it's expensive to live in Barrie.

 Median Home Price

 Like many parts of Canada, real estate has been in top demand throughout Barrie, fuelling a continued rise in home prices.
 The current average sold price of a home in Barrie is around $750,000, although costs vary depending on the property type.
 Condos for sale in Barrie typically start at around $350,000 and span upwards of $900,000.
 Meanwhile, Barrie townhomes and single-family homes will often cost between $530,000 and $2 million.
 The most luxurious houses in Barrie feature prices that start at $1.3 million and exceed $2.5 million.